- PVC Column Wraps

 - Cut at a 30-degree angle to increase the surface area, 45 degrees would be too sharp of a corner and flake off leaving a gagged edge.

-- A sharp blade, our installers sharpen their chop saw blades once or twice week.
+- A sharp blade, our installers sharpen their chop saw blades once or twice a week.

 With the above three principles employed, simply re-priming the joint is all that is required.
 Sharpening your tools produces a cut that is not torn out and produces edges that are not burnt or burnished.